Light Cache Overview

 - There is no difference between light caches computed for primary bounces (direct visualization) and for secondary bounces.
 You can safely use light caches computed in one of these modes for the other.

 - Similar to the photon map, you can get "light leaks" with the light cache around very thin surfaces with substantially different illumination on both sides.
-The effect can be reduced by decreasing the Sample size and/or the filtering.
+Sometimes it may be possible to reduce this effect by assigning different GI Surface ID's to the objects on both sides of the thin surface (see the VRayObjectProperties); the effect can also be reduced by decreasing the Sample size and/or the filtering.